flumeapp/help.flumeapp.com/views/conversations/info.md

 - Click the Add People… item.
 Use the search field to find a specific user, or select from the suggestions that appear.

-_Note: You can only add users to group conversations if they were created as a group conversation.
+_Note: You can only add users to existing group conversations.
 It is not possible to add members to a one-on-one conversation._

 <hr />